-The Golden Charter Trust (the Trust) was established in 1990 to hold, invest and administer the funds received from individuals and families who have purchased funeral plans sold by Golden Charter Limited.
-The Trust is a fund whose assets are entirely separate and independent of Golden Charter Limited.
+The Golden Charter Trust was established in 1990 to hold, invest and administer the funds received from individuals and families who purchase funeral plans sold by Golden Charter Limited.

-The principal objective of the Trust is to ensure the funds received are invested with a view to ensuring that at all times, there are sufficient funds to meet the anticipated invoice costs of all outstanding and maturing funeral plans.
+The investment objective of the Trust is to invest the funds received with a view to ensuring that, at all times, there are sufficient funds to meet the anticipated invoice costs of all outstanding and maturing funeral plans.

 How the Trust is administered and managed:

 The Trust is administered by a Board of Trustees comprising of experienced business people from a wide range of backgrounds.
 They are required by majority to be independent of Golden Charter Limited.
 In addition, the Trust employs an Executive Director, Risk & Compliance Manager and Finance Manager who have responsibility for managing the legal, financial and administration affairs of the Trust on a day-to-day basis.